Ibn Juzayy: Birth

-He was born, on Thursday, the ninth of Rabi' al-Thani, in the year 693 AH corresponding to March 15, 1294 CE, in the city of Granada, the capital of Andalusia at that time.
+Ibn Juzayy was born on Thursday, the ninth of Rabi' al-Thani, in the year 693 AH corresponding to March 15, 1294 CE, in the city of Granada, the capital of Andalusia at that time.

 Education

-He came from an illustrious family renown for their knowledge and piety.
+Ibn Juzayy came from an illustrious family renown for their knowledge and piety.
 His father Ahmad Ibn Juzayy (d.
 710 AH approximately) was a scholar and a reciter.
 It was through his family's influence that led him to crave for knowledge.

 Ibn al-Khatib said: “He (may Allah have mercy upon him) was sincerely devoted to knowledge, studying, writing, and teaching, and he ventured into different areas of knowledge: Arabic language, Usool al-Fiqh, Quranic modes of recitation, Hadeeth, Arabic literature, and Tafseer.
 He memorized and comprehended the statements of the earlier scholars and studied many books and references.”